manuelhenke/minesweeper-for-web/README.md

 ### Provide left-bomb-counter container

-To keep the user informed how many mines are there left, after subtracting the number of placed flags, just provide a container for the counter.
+To keep the user informed how many mines are left, after subtracting the number of placed flags, just provide a container for the counter.

 ```html
 <p><span id="bomb-counter"></span> Mines</p>